 Meet our Town Manager

 Alex Sewell serves as Stallings Town Manager.
-Mr. Sewell is a licensed attorney who was the valedictorian of his MPA class.
+Mr. Sewell is a licensed attorney, an ICMA Credentialed Manager, and was the valedictorian of his MPA class.
 He previously served as the Wadesboro Town Manager and Assistant to the Town Manager at the Town of Apex.

 During Mr. Sewell’s tenure as Wadesboro Town Manager, the Town turned around its finances after years of repeated operating deficits and was awarded Centralina COG’s 2017 Region of Excellence Award for “Controlling the Cost of Government” and also the Government Finance Officer Association’s Distinguished Budget Presentation Award.
 Further, Wadesboro achieved the Town Council’s top strategic priorities, developed its first Capital Improvement Program, established its first industrial park, increased sanitation services efficiency by 33%, and upgraded its fire insurance rating.